-I am almost 51 years old.
-I was born and raised in Türkiye and later moved to the United States.
-I have lived in the U.S. longer than I lived in Türkiye.
+I am 51 years old.
+I was born and raised in Türkiye and moved to the United States when I was 25.
+I have now lived in the U.S. longer than I lived in Türkiye.
 I am married with two children.
 I am the oldest of seven brothers.

-From ages 12 to 18, I lived in a boarding school with no TV, computers, phones, or video games.
+During my middle and high school years, I lived at a boarding school with no TV, computers, phones, or video games.
 I spent most of my time reading and finished hundreds of books.
 Reading shaped my imagination and helped me understand the world better.

 After moving to the U.S., I stopped reading and writing in Turkish so I could focus on learning English.
-I began reading English books and slowly writing in English, which was challenging at first.
-Now -after two decades, I feel comfortable reading and writing in English; however, I sometimes find it easier to express myself in two languages at the same time.
+I began reading English books and slowly started writing in English, which was challenging at first.
+Now, after more than two decades, I feel comfortable reading and writing in English.
+However, I sometimes find it easier to express myself using both languages at the same time.
 Recently, I started video blogging (vlogging) just for myself—nothing serious, simply recording daily activities.

-I have been married to my Irish-born wife for 20+ years.
+I have been married to my Irish-born wife for more than 20 years.
 We have two children.
-One goes to college, the other one is still young.
-Since we got married, we lived in Manhattan, then Florida, then Manhattan again, for the past years we’ve been living in the Bronx.
+One is in college, and the other is still young.
+Since getting married, we have lived in Manhattan, then Florida, then Manhattan again, and for the past several years we have been living in the Bronx.
 Life is easier in the Bronx.

-Despite our different cultures, religions, and backgrounds, me and my wife have a strong relationship.
+Despite our different cultures, religions, and backgrounds, my wife and I have a strong relationship.
 We also work together.
-We enjoy food, small gatherings, and traveling together.
-We also respect each other’s need for personal space and sometimes travel separately while supporting each other and our children.
+We enjoy good food, small gatherings, and traveling together.
+At the same time, we respect each other’s need for personal space and occasionally travel separately while continuing to support one another and our children.

 Work

-I have been working at Dinolingo, a language learning company, for over 15 years, and I enjoy my work a little more each year.
+I have been working at Dinolingo, a language-learning company, for more than 15 years, and I enjoy my work a little more each year.

 Cancer

 In late 2018, doctors discovered a large tumor in my stomach by chance.
 I underwent major surgery in 2019.
-Three years later in 2022, another tumor appeared, and I had a second, minor surgery.
-Since then, 30+ additional tumors have developed in my mesentery.
-I have a very rare cancer called low-grade fibromyxoid sarcoma.
-Doctors estimate that only 30-40 people worldwide may have this type of cancer affecting the abdomen.
+Three years later, in 2022, another tumor appeared, and I had a second, smaller surgery.
+Since then, more than 30 additional tumors have developed in my mesentery.
+I have a very rare cancer called low-grade fibromyxoid sarcoma (LGFMS).
+Doctors estimate that only 20–50 people worldwide may have this type of cancer affecting the abdomen.
 Read more.

-I don’t know how much time I have left—maybe months, maybe years.
-I hope to have a healthy life and see my children grow.
-I don’t feel angry or afraid of cancer.
+I do not know how much time I have left—maybe months, maybe years.
+I hope to live a healthy life and see my children grow up.
+I do not feel angry or afraid because of cancer.
 I believe everything happens for a reason.

 I enjoy life deeply and believe that every day is a gift.
-A typical week day for me includes a morning walk, a few hours of work, more walking, and spending time with my family.
-On many weekends, as a family we leave the city to enjoy nature or visit relatives and friends.
-We try to travel abroad every summer.
-I have visited 35+ countries and hope to see many more.
+A typical weekday for me includes a morning walk, a few hours of work, more walking, and spending time with my family.
+On many weekends, we leave the city as a family to enjoy nature or visit relatives and friends.
+We also try to travel abroad every summer.
+I have visited many countries and hope to see many more.

-I enjoy cooking, watching sports or movies, and drinking hot coffee—and sometimes tea.
-I like photography and video recording, and I enjoy going to the spa for body and foot massages.
-I like listening to people with interesting life stories and meeting new people.
+I enjoy cooking, watching sports and movies, and drinking hot coffee—and sometimes tea.
+I like photography and video recording, and I enjoy going to the spa.
+I enjoy listening to people with interesting life stories and meeting new people.
 While it becomes harder to make new friends as we get older, I still enjoy connecting with others.
 I also appreciate therapy—where someone is paid to listen to my nonsense 🙂

 My Goals

-I focus only on short-term goals, a few months at a time.
-These include continuing to work in a low-stress environment, spending time with family and friends, writing short stories, keep practicing intermittent fasting, walking daily, singing more, organizing old photos and videos, helping people, animals, and the environment, and traveling whenever I can.
+I focus only on short-term goals.
+These include continuing to work in a low-stress environment, spending time with family and friends, writing short stories, walking daily, singing more, organizing old photos and videos, helping people, animals, and the environment, and traveling whenever I can.

 Czechia, Slovakia, Hungary, Austria, Croatia, Poland

-Germany, France, Netherlands, Belgium, Ireland, England, Northern Ireland
+Germany, France, Netherlands, Belgium, Switzerland, Ireland, England, Northern Ireland

 Iceland, Sweden, Denmark, Norway

-Japan, South Korea, Hong Kong, Australia, India, Nepal, Bahrain, Philippines, Morocco
+Morocco, Japan, South Korea, Hong Kong, Australia, India, Nepal, Bahrain, Philippines

 Footprints